brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

 workers will run an `npm install` or `yarn install` before executing your script!

-With all this power and flexibility at your finger tips, isn't it time you left the YAML at home?
+With all this power and flexibility of full-featured programming languages at our disposal, we think it's time to leave the YAML at home.

 Head on over to [docs.brigade.sh](https://docs.brigade.sh) if you'd like to learn more, and until next time, remember that maintainers are always available